samratcliffe/samratcliffe.github.io/_posts/2015-07-25-photorealistic-pure-css-iphone.markdown

 	  animation-iteration-count: infinite;
 	}

-The reflection is given another rotation in the opposite direction:
+The reflection is given another rotation in the opposite direction to make the lighting look more striking:

 	@keyframes reflectShift {
 		0% {